quantumghent/TensorTutorials/lectures/1-Introduction/QuantumManyBody.md

 	$\hat{\rho} = p \hat{\rho}_1 + (1-p) \hat{\rho}_2$ with thus $0 \leq p \leq 1$ is a
 	valid density operator.

-2. If the system is not isolated, but is rather a subsystem of a larger system and interacting with its complement therein.
-This is discussed in the next section.

 To a mixed state, we can associate the Von Neumann entropy

 $$ S(\hat{\rho}) = - \mathrm{Tr}\left[\hat{\rho}\log \hat{\rho}\right] = - \sum_{n} p_n \log(p_n)$$

 with $p_n$ the eigenvalues of $\hat{\rho}$.
 For a pure state, the Von Neumann entropy evaluates to zero (using $\lim_{x\to 0} x \log x = 0$).
+The maximal value of the Von Neumann entropy is obtained when all values $p_n$ are equal so that $\hat{\rho} \sim \hat{1}$.
+Because of normalisation, we then have $p_n = 1/d$ with $d$ the Hilbert space dimension and thus obtain

+$$ 0 \leq S(\hat{\rho}) \leq \log d. $$

+In a many-body system, the Hilbert space dimension scales exponentially with the number of sites or number of degrees of freedom in the system.
+If we call this quantity the "volume" of the system, than we can conclude that the maximal value of the Von Neumann entropy is thus proportional to the volume of the system.

 Depending on the context, the interpretation and meaning of the Von Neumann entropy can differ, as we discuss below.

 ### From tensor products to mixed states and entanglement